State and Revolution, Part 0

 The State and Revolution is a book of Lenin’s that was written in the months between the February and October Russian Revolutions of 1917.

-“The State and Revolution” is an uncompromising description of The State and of how it can be revolutionised, written as a revisit and a critique of the writings of Marx and Engels on the one hand, and of those of various reformist, opportunist and anarchist characters on the other hand, all the way up to Karl Kautsky.
+“The State and Revolution” is an uncompromising description of The State and of how it can be revolutionised, written as a revisit to and critique, of the writings of Marx and Engels on the one hand, and of those of various reformist, opportunist and anarchist characters on the other hand, all the way up to Karl Kautsky.

-Kautsky had been the leading renegade among the German Social Democrats of the 2nd International, at the outbreak in 1914 of the war that was still going on in 1917, and which did not come to an end until the following year.
+Kautsky had been the leading renegade among the German Social Democrats of the 2nd International, at the outbreak in 1914 of the war that was still going on in 1917, and which only came to an armistice, in the West, in the following year.
 Kautsky continued to be a renegade until his death in 1938.

 The State and Revolution is well worth studying in its entirety of six chapters.
 In form, it is ideal for the Freirean method of pedagogy through study circles.
-Each Chapter is of a suitable length for reading and discussion by a group that meets weekly.
-This Communist University course includes parts of some of the documents mentioned by Lenin in the book, with other relevant and related material, and is thereby extended to our standard course-length of ten parts.
+Each of the six chapters is of a suitable length for reading and discussion by a group that meets weekly.
+This Communist University course also includes parts of some of the documents mentioned by Lenin in the book, with other relevant and related material, and is thereby extended to our standard course-length of ten parts.

 One problem that appears in relation to the State is whether, or to what extent, the State can be treated as benign, or developmental?
 In the SACP we do not repudiate Lenin, yet we still praise state ownership and state “delivery”.
 How are these things reconciled?